-Rarely does the ERD cover a study that does not involve a nutrition or supplementation component.
+Rarely do Study Deep Dives cover a study that does not involve a nutrition or supplementation component.
 However, there are exceptions for studies that provide valuable information on related topics.
 The study under review is one such exception because it addresses whether interval training is more effective than steady-state cardio training for fat loss.

 Exercise combined with diet modifications has been shown to be more effective than either alone for promoting weight loss.
 Moreover, as seen in Figure 1, exercise has been identified as a key player in long-term weight loss maintenance.
 Therefore, establishing exercise habits during the weight loss phase can help prevent weight regain and yo-yo dieting down the road.
 Yet, roughly 80% of adults in the U.S. do not currently meet the recommended physical activity guidelines from the CDC, which are the same recommendations made by the American College of Sports Medicine (ACSM).
 One of the most common excuses for lack of exercise is a lack of time.